KxSystems/docs/docs/database/mdb-odbc.md

 q).odbc.eval[h;"select * from aa"]
 ```

-An alternative to querying via SQL is to load the entire database into kdb+ via the [.odbc.load](../interfaces/q-client-for-odbc.md#load) command, where the data can then be queried using kdb+ directly..
+An alternative to querying through SQL is to load the entire database into kdb+ via the [.odbc.load](../interfaces/q-client-for-odbc.md#load) command, where the data can then be queried using kdb+ directly.